 Our curriculum provides quality outdoor free play time for students in more than 3000 square feet of secured outdoor play area of our facility.
-Students received multiple experiences, and ample physical exercises through walking, running, jumping, and hoping, and various games.
-Our indoor physical education program which includes Yoga and games help students to improve their physical strength, flexibility and coordination of the body, and to enhance concentration and calmness of the mind.
-Furthermore, students learn to following instructions, rules, directions, stay within boundaries, work co‐operatively with peers, and respect others’ personal space through activities.
+Students received multiple experiences, and ample physical exercises through walking, running, jumping, hopping, and various games.
+Our indoor physical education program includes yoga and games, which help students to improve their physical strength, flexibility and coordination of the body, and to enhance concentration and calmness of the mind.
+Furthermore, students learn to follow instructions, rules, directions, stay within boundaries, work co‐operatively with peers, and respect others’ personal space through activities.
 Students are also taught about nutrition, healthy eating, hygiene, and acting living.

 Our science program provides students opportunities to observe and make logical conclusions using five senses.
 Students describe their observations with peers and teachers.
 The science activities are conducted using a variety of natural objects collected from the environment.
 Students are encouraged to add objects to the Nature Table.
 Teachers extend the vocabulary of students by introducing new words that are appropriate to the objects in the nature collection.
 Most of science activities are designed for students to develop an understanding of natural phenomenon and concepts such as weather, seasons, life cycles of plants, human and animal, and properties of natural objects.